Star in the Making: Lauren Bacall

 Lauren made other films with other actors.
 Among which were: Confidential Agent (1945) with Charles Boyer, Bright Leaf (1950) with Gary Cooper, Young Man with a Horn (1950) with Doris Day and Kirk Douglas, Blood Alley (1950) with John Wayne, How to Marry a Millionaire (1953) with Betty Grable and Marilyn Monroe.
 Written in the Wind (1956) with Rock Hudson and Dorothy Malone and The Designing Woman (1957) with Gregory Peck.

-This was the time of her greatest stress because Bogie was severely ill.
-On January 14, 1957, Humphrey Bogart died from throat cancer.
-In his funeral, Lauren reverently placed a whistle inside his coffin in memory of their first film To Have and Have Not, where this famous line was stated: “You know how to whistle don’t you?
+The late 1950s was a time of great stress for Lauren because Bogie was severely ill.
+On January 14, 1957, Humphrey Bogart died of throat cancer.
+In his funeral, his window reverently placed a whistle inside his coffin in memory of their first film To Have and Have Not, where this famous line was stated: “You know how to whistle don’t you?
 You just put your lips together and blow”.

 After He’s Gone

-In 1960, Lauren decided to accept only few films for it was in Broadway where she centered her attention.
+In 1960, Lauren decided to accept only few films, for it was on Broadway that she centered her attention.
 She starred in a series of big hits: Goodbye, Charlie (1959), Cactus Flower (1965), Applause (1970) and Woman of the Year (1981).
-The last two plays merited her Tony Awards for performance.
+The last two plays merited her Tony Awards for her performance.

 The Second Time Around

-Most of the movies she appeared during this periods were mostly- star cast: Sex and the Single Girl (1964) with Henry Fonda, Tony Curtis and Natalie Wood, Harper (1966) with Paul Newman, Shelley Winters, Julie Harris, Robert Wagner and Janet Leigh, and Murder on the Orient Express (1974), with Ingrid Bergman, Albert Finney and Sean Connery.
+In the 1960s and early 70s, most of the movies she appeared in were mostly star cast: Sex and the Single Girl (1964) with Henry Fonda, Tony Curtis and Natalie Wood, Harper (1966) with Paul Newman, Shelley Winters, Julie Harris, Robert Wagner and Janet Leigh, and Murder on the Orient Express (1974), with Ingrid Bergman, Albert Finney and Sean Connery.

 In 1964, she starred in two parts of Craig Steven’s popular CBS drama, Mr. Broadway: first episode "Take a Walk Through a Cemetery", she worked with husband Jason Robards and Jill St. John, and then she portrayed the character of Barbara Lake in the second episode, "Something to Sing About", with Martin Balsam as Nate Bannerman.
 Bacall won the Sarah Siddons Award in 1972 and received her second trophy in 1984.